nogibjj/Beibei_Du_IDS721_Projet1/README.md

 - Containerization is optional, but recommended

 ## Mindmap
-1. Find a csv online
+1. Find an interested csv online
+2. Cleaned the dataset if needed
-2. Take a few columns and manipualte some calculations using Rust
+3. Take a few columns and manipualte some calculations using Rust
-3. Microservices
+4. Microservices